 - Nail polish

-You'll need to have your body hair shaved where the incisions will be made.
+You may need to have your body hair shaved where the incisions will be made.
 A special soap might be used to wash your skin to help prevent infection.

 What you can expect